 13. Looking for a quaffable alcoholic beverage?
 One is sure to find a fresh, locally-made beverage of choice in Lexington.
 Within city limits you’ll find eight breweries: Mirror Twin, West Sixth, Country Boy, Ethereal, Blue Stallion, Rock House, Lexington Distilling and Brewery, Fusion; two cideries: Wise Bird, Pivot; four bourbon distilleries: Town Branch, James E. Pepper, Barrel House and Bluegrass Distillers; and wine bars with local wineries on the outskirts of town (you can find local wines sold at Liquor Barn and Total Wine.)

 14. Keeneland is one of the most beautiful sites in Kentucky to visit.
 Considered a National Historic Landmark, grounds are open for the public to peruse daily including a gift shop and southern breakfast/brunch spot, the Keeneland Track Kitchen.
-The Breeders’ Cup World Championship will take place here this year for the second time in history, November 6th-7th.
-Snag your tickets online, sale starting March 9th.
+Join in on the racing fun during their annual spring and fall meets!
+Learn more at https://www.keeneland.com/.

 15. The Arboretum is the State Botanical Garden located on University of Kentucky property and always open to the public until twilight.
 Walk the trails for a moment immersed in nature, or learn plant species with plaques sharing the scientific names at the base of native trees and shrubs.
 Beauty and education mix for a perfect family and dog friendly stroll.